 Type of Annual Financial Information Undertaken to be Provided.
-The annual financial information that the City undertakes to provide will consist of (i) annual financial statements of Tacoma Public Utilities Water Division, which statements will include the Water Division Fund, prepared (except as otherwise noted therein) in accordance with the Budget Accounting and Reporting System presented by the State Auditor pursuant to RCW 43.09.200 (or any successor statute), which statements will not be audited, except that if and when audited financial statements are otherwise prepared and available to the City they will be provided; (ii) principal amount of outstanding Parity Bonds and debt service coverage; (iii) water rates; and (iv) numbers of customers and water sales; and will be provided to the MSRB not later than the last day of the ninth month after the end of each fiscal year of the City (currently, a fiscal year ending December 31 as such fiscal year may be changed as required or permitted by State law, commencing with the City's fiscal year ending December 31, 2013).
+The annual financial information that the City undertakes to provide will consist of (i) annual financial statements showing ending fund balances for the Water System, including the Regional System, prepared (except as otherwise noted therein) in accordance with the Budget Accounting and Reporting System presented by the Washington State Auditor pursuant to RCW 43.09.200 (or any successor statute), which statements will not be audited, except that if and when audited financial statements are otherwise prepared and available to the City they will be provided; (ii) principal amount of outstanding Parity Bonds and debt service coverage; and (iii) list of current Participants if other than the Participants at the date of the Bond Ordinance; and will be provided to the MSRB not later than the last day of the ninth month after the end of each fiscal year of the City (currently, a fiscal year ending December 31 as such fiscal year may be changed as required or permitted by State law, commencing with the City's fiscal year ending December 31, 2013).